 HARP Loans Extended Through 2016

-Millions of underwater U.S. homeowners are eligible to refinance — yet few are taking advantage of today’s low rates.
+Millions of underwater U.S. homeowners are eligible to — yet few are taking advantage of today’s low rates.

 And, effective immediately, the program’s expiration date has been extended.
 HARP is now available through December 31, 2016.